smrkem/cloudguru-serverless-1/readme.md

 and the site is now loading the sample videos which load and play fine.
 Firebase connection established!
 When I change the 'transcoding' value from 'false' to 'true' in firebase, the change is pushed and automatically changes on the website instantly.

 In Firebase, I create a new Service Account for the app to use when updating the db, and download the access key json.
 Adding this to .gitignore so it stays private.
 I make the updates to the transcode-video lambda function, including the firebase access key json, and update my lambda function with the new package.

+(I also decided to gitignore all my LambdaDeployment.zip lambda package files - since this now also contains the secret key.
+They can be easily recreeated with the `npm run predeploy` command.)